patrickfav/uber-apk-signer/README.md

        --debug                        Prints additional info for debugging.
        --dryRun                       Check what apks would be processed without actually doing anything.
     -h,--help                         Prints help docs.
        --ks <keystore>                The keystore file.
-If this isn't provided, will try to sign with a debug keystore.
+If this isn't provided, will tryto sign with a debug keystore.
 The debug keystore will be searched in the same dir as execution and 'user_home/.android' folder.
 If it is not found there a built-in keystore will be used for convenience.
 It is possible to pass